hellerve/blog/wip/Carp_and_C_(as_of_2017).md

 Opaque types can only be used by the type system.
-No support structure will be generated for them and, even if they’re only aliases, you will not be able to use them as you used the aliased types, as is the case for `my_int` above.
+No support structure will be generated for them and, even if they’re only aliases, you will not be able to use them as you used the aliased types, as is the case for `MyInt` above.
 Integer addition will cease to work with them, and you’ll have to reimplement every operation you want to perform with them.
 And here’s the catch: as of the time of writing—the end of 2017—, you cannot define non-opaque type aliases.